TUMFTM/Lecture_AI_in_Automotive_Technology/Lecture 5/README.md

-# Artificial Intelligence in Automotive Technology - Lecture 5
+# Artificial Intelligence in Automotive Technology - Lecture 5 Practice Session

 In the practice session of lecture 5 we will show you and introduction to the practical usage of clustering algorithms from the classical machine learning.
 In a example with real life data we show you how to use the scikit learn toolbox for applying a clustering algorithm to analyze an unstructured dataset with GPS positions.